Discover your artistic style in your sketchbook!

 - Chat with, get support, and make friendships with artists from around the world!

-- Pop into an event like our Drink+Draw or Art Chat Hangout, draw with us, and put faces and voices to names and avatars!
+- Attend our monthly Zoom events to draw with us and put faces and voices to names and avatars!

 The Ulimate Sketchbook Assignment Checklist

 - All the assignments from the course, designed into a printable checklist so you can track your progress and stay organized and on track!

 Sketchbooking Tool + Materials List